 When you spot an unauthorized credit card charge, give a call to your credit card issuer using the number on the back of your credit card.
 If you don’t have your credit card and you haven’t saved a copy of the phone number, use a recent billing statement or your card issuer’s website to find the correct number.

-Never respond to a fraud call or email from someone claiming to be your credit card issuer, no matter how legitimate it seems.
+Never give information to someone who calls or emails you claiming to be your credit card issuer, no matter how legitimate it seems.
 This is often a phishing scam that thieves use to get access to your credit card information, usually the three-digit security code or your zip code.
 Always initiate contact with your credit card issuer using a trusted phone number, e.g. from your credit card or statement.
 (See Recognize Credit Card Phone Scams.)

 Once you have the correct number for your credit card issuer, call to report the unauthorized credit card charges.
 They’ll typically cancel the compromised credit card number and reissue another credit card with a new account number.